seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **CYMBELINE**
 I have surely seen him:
 His favour is familiar to me.
 Boy,
-Thou hast look’d thyself into my grace,
+Thou hast look'd thyself into my grace,
 And art mine own.
 I know not why, wherefore,
-To say ‘live, boy:’ ne’er thank thy master; live:
+To say 'live, boy:' ne'er thank thy master; live:
 And ask of Cymbeline what boon thou wilt,
-Fitting my bounty and thy state, I’ll give it;
+Fitting my bounty and thy state, I'll give it;
 Yea, though thou do demand a prisoner,
-The noblest ta’en.
+The noblest ta'en.

 **IMOGEN**
 I humbly thank your highness.